unno21/currency-converter/README.md

 2. Start the app via `npm start`
 3. Sign up for a free API key at https://exchangeratesapi.io and set it to the `API_KEY` variable

-_Note: Be careful not to expose your API key in publicly visible git repositories._
+_⚠️ Be careful not to expose your API key in publicly visible git repositories._

-_Note: If you run out of API requests during development you can create another account using a different email._
+_⚠️ If you run out of API requests during development you can create another account using a different email._

 ## Available Scripts